Vera; or, The Nihilists: Critical reception

 Since its original production, Vera has been very rarely revived.
 In 1987, Wilde's biographer Richard Ellmann described Vera as "a wretched play," yet noted that "it did not fall disastrously below the standard set by drama in a century when, as Stendhal said, plays could not be written."

+Scenes from the play were featured in the HBO drama, The Gilded Age.